Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/drift.md

 2. You can do this by modifying the connectToAgent task on the Kore Virtual Assistant platform below.

-3. Enable Drift by clicking on Enable button.
+3. Enable Drift by clicking on the ‘Save’ button on Kore.ai XO Platform..

 </container>